SymbioticLove/ReactFusion/README.md

 - Because of the above, CSS template styling relies heavily on the C
 - Components should be fully [WCAG compliant](https://www.w3.org/WAI/standards-guidelines/wcag/)

-### All components for the component are individually installable through npm and must be structured specifically.
+### All components for the component library are individually installable through npm and must be structured specifically.
 To wit:

 ```
 --FusionComponent/